SVALBARD POLAR BEAR EXPEDITION 2022

 We search for Polar Bears into the ice

-Our expeditions is the ultimate in polar exploration.
+For this particular expedition we also bring photographer and biologist Audun Rikardsen onboard.
 Svalbard is for the Norwegian owned company Arctic Wildlife Tours a well known back yard.
 This is a land where the guides and travel leaders need to know how to handle the constantly changing weather, drifting ice conditions and wildlife on its move 24 hours a day.
 Every day is different and every year is different, the High Arctic nature is in a ever lasting changing mode.

 Join this exclusive small ship charter navigating through the Svalbard wilderness and icy waters of the High Arctic.
 We do focus on photographic opportunities but our expeditions are well suited for anyone interested in wildlife experiences.
 The guides aboard the small vessel MS Malmö are Norwegian and Swedish, all of them have long experiences hiking and exploring the Norwegian and Svalbard nature.
 The expedition ship MS Malmö is a well suited ship to do expeditions in Svalbard.
 During our expeditions we are commonly used to find between 10-20 Polar Bears.
 Please contact us and talk to us about what you can expect and for more information.
+Audun Rikardsen will be one of the photo guides onboard and he will guide and do lectures whenever we have time.

 This will be a specialized Svalbard Polar Bear expedition, but not only for the professionals.
 If you are an amateur or a new beginner with your camera this journey still suites you!
 This particular Svalbard expedition and photo tour will last 10 nights onboard MS Malmö.
 Read about some of the previous trips on Be Inspired pages.